-Students must complete a minimum of 103 quarter credits in transferable courses numbered 100 or above with a cumulative grade point average of at least 2.0 in order to graduate from SVC with an Associate in Music Degree.
+Students must complete a minimum of 102 quarter credits in transferable courses numbered 100 or above with a cumulative grade point average of at least 2.0 in order to graduate from SVC with an Associate in Music Degree.
 At least 25 college-level credits must be earned at SVC.
 Credits must satisfy course requirements listed below.

-- English &101, &102 or 103 (5 cr.) - Communication Studies &220 (5 cr.)
+- ENGL& 101 English Composition I (5)

+- ENGL& 102 Composition II (5) or

+- ENGL 103 Advanced Composition (5)

+- CMST& 220 Public Speaking (5)